 SQL snippets can be a big boost to productivity when writing T-SQL.
-First, to use a SQL snippet in a script you do not need to know the syntax, only the purpose of that SQL snippet (e.g. Delete an object, Create a table, etc.).
-Using snippets also reduces of the lines of code that has to be typed, and thus decreases the potential for errors that could occur from typing.
+First, to use a SQL snippet in a script, there is no need to know the syntax, only the purpose of that SQL snippet (e.g. delete an object, create a table, etc.).
+Using snippets also reduces of the lines of code that have to be typed, and thus decreases the potential for errors that could occur from typing.

-Snippets are a feature that have existed in SQL Server Management Studio since version 2012.
+Snippets are a feature that has existed in SQL Server Management Studio since version 2012.
 Here is an article that provides an overview of SSMS snippets.

 Creating and using SQL snippets from ApexSQL Complete

-ApexSQL Complete snippets are placed in the list under the Snippets tab.
-There three ways to initiate the Snippets tab:
+ApexSQL Complete’s snippets are placed in the list under the Snippets tab in the Options window.
+There two ways to initiate the Snippets tab:

-From ApexSQL main menu, choose ApexSQL Complete menu, click the Options command, and from the Options form select the Snippets tab:
+- From ApexSQL main menu, choose ApexSQL Complete menu, click the Options command, and from the Options window select the Snippets tab:

-Will open the Snippets tab with a list of a built-in SQL snippets:
+Once in the Snippets tab, a list of a built-in SQL snippets will be shown:

 Creating a user defined SQL snippet